sunsiz/static-blazor-app/README.md

 ## Deploy to Azure Static Web Apps

 This application can be deployed to [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps), to learn how, check out [our quickstart guide](https://aka.ms/blazor-swa/quickstart).

+## Testing this project for a Quran static app
+- Sura listing works
+- Aya listing works